Yasmani Grandal Player Props: White Sox vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective nine K/9, which ranks 11th in MLB.
+- The pitching staff for the Pirates has a collective 8.7 K/9, which ranks 16th in the league.

-- The Pirates have the ninth-ranked team ERA among all MLB pitching staffs (3.46).
+- The Pirates have a 4.28 team ERA that ranks 14th across all MLB pitching staffs.

-- Pirates pitchers combine to surrender nine total home runs at a clip of 1.5 per game (to rank 20th in the league).
+- Pirates pitchers combine to rank 25th in baseball in home runs surrendered (13 total, 1.9 per game).

-- The Pirates are sending Hill (0-1) to the mound to make his second start of the season.
+- The Pirates will look to Velasquez (0-1) in his second start this season.

-- The lefty last pitched on Saturday against the Cincinnati Reds, when he threw five innings, allowing three earned runs while giving up three hits.
+- In his most recent time out on Sunday, the right-hander threw 4 2/3 innings against the Cincinnati Reds, allowing three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.